securitytxt/security-txt/draft-foudil-securitytxt.md

        Published in: this document
        Status: current

+       Field Name: Policy
+       Description: link to security policy page
+       Multiple Appearances: Yes
+       Published in: this document
+       Status: current

+       Field Name: Permission
+       Description: indicates that researchers MUST NOT do any testing Multiple Appearances: No
+       Published in: this document
+       Status: current

        Field Name: Signature
        Description: signature used to verify the authenticity of the file Multiple Appearances: No
-       Published in: this document
-       Status: current

-       Field Name: Policy
-       Description: link to security policy page
-       Multiple Appearances: No
        Published in: this document
        Status: current